top of page

 “Don’t build your house right up against her trees.
 There is fire in her eyes and she’s aching to burn free."

 Like all fires we are staring small, with sparks and tinder, but with the right amount of heart and heat, who knows what is possible?
-We want to unleash the power of people coming together to recognize, celebrate and appreciate women.
-To co-witness the magic that will happen when conflagrations of passion and connection burn between Reno’s women and their supporters.
+We want to unleash the power of people coming together to recognize, celebrate and appreciate creative women of all backgrounds and identities.

 Is it getting hot in here?